tylernford/cocina_build/content/_index.md

   when: Saturdays & Sundays
   time: 11:00a – 3:00p
   description: "$2 Brunch Mimosas"
-catering: Bring authentic Tex-Mex cuisine bursting with flavor to any corporate, wedding or private event by selecting Cocina 214 as your catering preference.
-Whether the event is small or large, Cocina 214 offers a wide variety of dishes that caters to all types of palates.
-Cocina 214 catering combines the experience of freshly made food with dedicated high-quality service to make a perfect eating experience at any event.
-Make your event buzz with excitement over the authentic and deliciousness Tex-Mex food provided by Cocina 214 catering service.
 type: page
 date: 2017-10-12 00:00:00 +0000
 forestry_title: Home